Gan-Garoo Australian park is a one-of-a-kind zoo in Israel and a wonderful attraction for children and adults of all ages.

 and attended by the Australian ambassador as well as many other notable figures.

-Gan-Garoo holds an operator's license issued by the Australian National Parks Authority.
+Gan-Garoo holds an operator’s license issued by the Australian National Parks Authority and a proud member of the Israely Zoo Association and World Association of Zoos and Aquariums (WAZA).

-Since then, we have been consistently developing and upgrading the zoo with additional animals and attractions:
+Since the opening of the park, we have been consistently developing and upgrading the zoo with additional animals and attractions:

 Gan-Garoo is a success story that is held in high esteem by the Australians.